Counseling for Adult Male Executive Dysfunction: When ADHD Assessment May Help

 About ScienceWorks

-Dr. Kiesa Kelly, PhD, HSP is a licensed psychologist and the owner of ScienceWorks Behavioral Healthcare.
-She provides therapy, coaching, and psychological assessment services, with specialized training in neuropsychology.
+Dr. Kiesa Kelly is a licensed psychologist and the owner of ScienceWorks Behavioral Healthcare.
+Her background includes therapy, coaching, and psychological assessment, with specialized training in neuropsychology.

 References